 Starting A Conversation

-A technology-centric conference like SXSW might seem like an odd place for a fashion and beauty brand like Refinery29.
+A technology-centric conference like SXSW might seem like an odd place for fashion and beauty brands like Refinery29.
 Still, though, Emmerich insists it’s a space they need to be in.
 “I don’t feel like we’re big or small (compared to the others),” she said.
 “I just feel like we’re here (at SXSW) and we belong.”

 Before the panel, Refinery29 and Kesha, together with Columbia University School of the Arts Digital Storytelling Lab, led an anti-bullying workshop in Austin with students from around Texas.
 The group explored and discussed ways to create action against cyberbullying.
 The workshop was closed to the public.